Psymposia

 Psymposia is a small not-for-profit organization, media organization, and self-described "watchdog group" reporting on the psychedelic community and focusing on harm reduction.
 The group was founded in 2014 and became a nonprofit in 2020.
+Psymposia is leftist and anti-capitalist.
 They do work within a discipline that they have referred to as "critical psychedelic studies" (as in critical theory).

+The group's work has been both praised and criticized.
+They have become increasingly controversial over time due to claims against them of false accusations, aggressive tactics, and politically motivated campaigning against approval of MDMA-assisted psychotherapy.
+These claims have also been denied and disputed by the group and certain other authors.
+The group is said to have been excluded from the mainstream psychedelic community and banned from conferences.
+In July 2025, Susie Sarlo disclosed that she donated US$185,000 to Psymposia in 2024 through the Sarlo Foundation.
+She holds negative views about MDMA and its developer the Multidisciplinary Association for Psychedelic Studies (MAPS) because she claims a MAPS board member abused and exploited her father, George Sarlo.

 Members

 Psymposia's members have included co-founders Brian Normand and Brett Greene, journalist Russell Hausfeld, academics Neşe Devenot and Brian Pace, self-described "underground researcher" and anarchist David Nickles (legal name David Maliken; not to be confused with psychedelic chemist David E. Nichols), and feminist scholar Lily Kay Ross, among others.
+As of February 2025, Devenot is said to be the group's most high-profile member.
+They are a senior lecturer at the writing program at Johns Hopkins University and are described as a researcher in the area of psychedelic bioethics.
+Oriana Mayorga was Psymposia's former community engagement director.
 Nickles and Ross eventually left Psymposia and started their own group.
-Psymposia co-founder Greene left the group to co-found the for-profit psychedelic pharmaceutical company Adelia Therapeutics, which was acquired by Cybin in 2020, and served as Cybin's Chief Innovation Officer.
+Psymposia co-founder Greene is no longer a member as well.
+He is notable in also being the co-founder of the for-profit psychedelic pharmaceutical company Adelia Therapeutics, which was acquired by Cybin in 2020, and in then serving as Cybin's Chief Innovation Officer.

 Work and views

-Corporate Business Strategies in the Psychedelic Industry

-Psymposia provided some of the first reporting on major patent disputes in the psychedelic industry, and identified a number of early business strategies utilized by psychedelic companies (such as reverse takeovers of publicly listed mining companies).
-Co-founder Brett Greene has been partially credited with coining the term "corporadelic" in 2019 to refer to corporations commodifying and profiting off of psychedelics.
+Psymposia has been widely credited with examining sexual abuse in the field of psychedelics, particularly in underground settings.
+Psymposia also provided reporting on major patent disputes in the psychedelic industry, and identified a number of early business strategies utilized by psychedelic companies such as reverse takeovers of publicly listed mining companies.
+Greene has been partially credited with coining the term "corporadelic" in 2019 to refer to corporations commodifying and profiting off of psychedelics, which the group strongly opposes.
 Psymposia advocates for the decriminalization and legalization of psychedelics.